-The statement of accounts were authorised for issue by the Chief Finance Officer on 20 September 2016.
+The draft statement of accounts were authorised for issue by the Chief Finance Officer on 1st June 2017.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2016, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2017, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.